Smart financial choices today will help you save a ton of money over time.

 Anyone who’s lived below the poverty line understands this issue.

-For everyone else, a recent study by a University of Michigan professor backs up the experience with data, reports the Washington Post.
+For everyone else, a study by a University of Michigan professor backs up the experience with data, reports the Washington Post.

 My favorite thing about this study is it’s about toilet paper.

 What Toilet Paper Can Teach Us About Saving Money